azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 **Wait what?** Do you see the problem?

-Yeah, no relation, at all 🤯
+Yeah, no relations, at all 🤯
 My wonderful application is falling flat and won't help much...

 So I continued to tweak my queries to extract all the information I wanted, a bit with the schema in Azimutt, but mostly with samples queries found on stackoverflow and [the documentation](https://www.postgresql.org/docs/current/catalogs.html), exploring it either to understand what the query is doing or to extend it with additional data (joins and columns).
 Fortunately, the documentation was quite clear as you can see on the [pg_class](https://www.postgresql.org/docs/current/catalog-pg-class.html) table (which is a key one).

 This wasn't ideal, I had a lot of opened tabs, several on stackoverflow and also a lot with tables documentation...
 It was not very convenient to navigate and find the one I wanted.
-After a while, I noticed the documentation is very regular: a title with the table name, then a description of it and after a table with all the columns, their name, type and description.
+After a while, I noticed the documentation was very regular: a title with the table name, then a description of it and after a table with all the columns, their name, type and description.
 And there was even references between columns 🤩 (ex: [pg_enum](https://www.postgresql.org/docs/current/catalog-pg-enum.html)).
 I thought it won't be too hard to extract it and then, thanks to [AML](./aml-a-language-to-define-your-database-schema), inject it into my Azimutt schema.

 After half an hour...
 TADA 🎉